 The new Winnebago 'support vehicle' that will help The Salvation Army with its ongoing bushfire recovery efforts.
 Doorways services will also attend planned outreach visitations, with tables and chairs being set up outside the parked Winnebago to connecy with people in the community.
-Martin Boyle, who heads up a team of Salvation Army Bushfire Recovery Workers who have been on the ground working in local communities remotely since February, said this would highlight The Salvation Army's presence in the community.
-"We will organise with the local council to park somewhere and set up signage," he said.
+Martin Boyle, who heads Bushfire Recovery Workers who have been on the ground by for a chat. working in local communities remotely since February, that it's not a handout," he said this would highlight The said.
+"We are here to help and Salvation Army's presence in support people, we want to the community. local council to park somewhere and set up signage," he said.